SteveJustin1963/tec-KB/README.md

-## Welcom to the TEC-1's keypd family
+## Welcom to the TEC-1's keypad family

 The appealing patina of dirt, fading and cracking!
 Now with Kleong !